BroncoSpace-BILLEE/project_billee_2025/docs/onboarding/0 - How we use Git and GitHub.md

 	2. Typically, final touches, bug-fixes, documentation, is done here.
 	3. A double merge into `main` and `develop` finishes the release.
 5. `hotfix`: this branch is used very sparingly.
 Only used when a bug is discovered in `main`.
 This branch is used to fix that bug, then merge back into `main` and `develop`.

+## Merging, Pull Requests, and Issues

+All merging should be done through pull requests.

+Issues is where we track all our "tasks".